AdnanSharique/fsi/Readme-shell.md

 1. **Open** Power BI in a new tab using the following link:  [https://app.powerbi.com/](https://app.powerbi.com/)

-2. **Sign in**, to Power BI using Power BI Pro account.
+2. **Sign in**, to Power BI using your Power BI Pro account.

 	![Sign in to Power BI.](media/power-bi.png)

-	> **Note:** Please use the same credentials for Power BI which you will be using for Azure Account.
+	> **Note:** Use the same credentials for Power BI which you will be using for the Azure account.

 3. In Power BI service **Click** on 'Workspaces'.